yipcma/theleadbook/README.md

 Update your profile on the leads sheet of [this Google Sheet](https://docs.google.com/spreadsheets/d/1NLf9uHCoVjVITKtmWzrwkXpgXSJ2b3NvhYl7P21l13I/edit?usp=sharing)

-### Please make sure your city matches the city in the cities sheet and follow formatting conventions
+### Please make sure your city matches the city in the circles sheet and follow formatting conventions

 ## Install